shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 Prerequisites:

-- You must at least have the Planner role for the project.
+- You must at least have the Reporter role for the project.

 To move an issue to the start of the list: